SUSE/cap-terraform/eks/README.md

 5. Make sure <your-cluster-name>-worker-iam-role> has the displayed policy attached for changing route53 record sets.
 5. Check the health of the worker nodes with `kubectl get nodes`.
 6. Once you're done, destroy your infrastructure with `terraform destroy`.
 Note that sometimes, the internet gateway does not get detached and deleted even after 15 minutes and times out.
 If that happens, you'd have to manually delete the VPC and its dependent resources.

+**Note**: Make sure that the attached custom `route53` policy is removed before destroying the cluster.